 Train: You have two options, depending on the amenities you’d like for your journey.
 The first option is the Amtrak Metrolink train, which is pretty bare-bones.
 You take the Orange County line ($16.75) from Downtown LA’s Union Station to Oceanside, where you transfer to the COASTER to Encinitas ($5).
 Your other option is taking Amtrak’s Pacific Surfliner train, which has Wi-Fi, cafe cars, big picture windows, from Union Station to Oceanside ($28.20), and then transferring to the COASTER to Encintas ($5).
 There is no direct route.
 Either of these options take around 2.5 hours hours.

-Both of our locations Grandview and Neptune are in the idyllic West Coast surf town of Encinitas.
+Our locations in San Diego are in the idyllic West Coast surf town of Encinitas.
 The Grandview house has a workspace with ocean views and is a 5 minute walk away from Grandview Beach.
-The Neptune house is Outsite Members only, and it has direct private beach access.
+Ponto is in a quiet neighborhood, with a lush garden and pool.

 Now that you know how to road trip California by public transportation, you're on your way to become a sustainable travel pro!
 By traveling with these tips, you’ll be saving money and the planet.